Enterprise agility is the key to navigating disruption and building resilience, and it depends on the organisation’s ability to use data.

 the media attention in the month following a data breach

-Other organisations are striving to catch up.
-For example, according to the recent Resilience Barometer, 97% of business leaders are under pressure to integrate innovative technology into their business model; data use is certainly one of the objectives.
-About 67% of leaders are involved in data and security at their firms – more than get involved in marketing (62%) or finance (61%).
+As market leaders and agile start-ups drive their growth by leveraging analytics, other organisations strive to catch up.
+In early 2020, 97% of business leaders were under pressure to integrate innovative technology into their business model, and more business leaders were involved in data and security at their firms (67%) than in marketing (62%) or finance (61%).

 Use all relevant data sources.
 Looking beyond traditional financial data can transform a business’s understanding of its competitive environment and reputation.
 For example, clickstream data sheds light on the customer journey, and on barriers to completing a purchase.
 Social media conversations reveal customer and public perceptions, as well as evolving market needs and societal trends.
 Open Source websites provide a window to regulatory thinking and research.
 Employee chat exchanges can be monitored to help the business guard against misconduct.